Breast Cancer Symptoms

 - Chemotherapy to kill cancer cells

-- Cold cap for chemo (also known as cooling caps) can be used at Rush University Medical Center during chemo to help you keep your hair
+- Cold cap for chemo (also known as cooling caps), which can be used during chemo to help you keep your hair.
+Cold caps are available at our downtown campus.

-- Hormone therapy uses drugs like tamoxifen (which block cancer cells from using your hormones to grow) and aromatase inhibitors (which reduce the hormone production in your body)
+- Hormone therapy, which uses drugs like tamoxifen (which block cancer cells from using your hormones to grow) and aromatase inhibitors (which reduce the hormone production in your body)

-- Biologic therapy uses drugs like Herceptin (trastuzumab) that directly target the cancer cells to help your body fight cancer
+- Biologic therapy, which uses drugs like Herceptin (trastuzumab) that directly target the cancer cells to help your body fight cancer

 Breast Radiation Therapy